jindal013/jindal013/README.md

 ### Hi I'm Chinmay 👋

 In the past, I've...
-- 👨‍💻 Developed embedded RAG systems at Nokia to speed up RCA for 80+ R&D teams
+- 👨‍💻 Developed dynamic RAG & embedded systems at Nokia to speed up RCA for 80+ R&D teams
 - 🔥 Raised $10k pre-seed for a [wildfire prediction pipeline ](https://github.com/FireWatch-ai/fireWatch)
 - ♾️ Interned at [LIVE by Po-Shen Loh](https://live.poshenloh.com/stars) to re-invent online math education
 - 🎸 Produced guitar riffs for a record label